 Number of pages: 150

 Since the early 2000s, Asian capital markets have grown significantly.
-Globally, they now account for one‑third of market capitalisation, half of the listed companies and one-third of corporate bond market activity.
+Globally, they now account for one third of market capitalisation, half of the listed companies and one-third of corporate bond market activity.
 In 2025, however, Asian markets faced a more challenging environment, shaped by rising interest rates, high debt levels and increasing geopolitical tensions, including trade policy uncertainty, affecting valuations and investment flows to the region.

 Associated tags

-Will be released on 18 June 2026 at 10:00 CET
+Will be released on 19 June 2026

 Author: OECD